 We need to fix our broken immigration system and provide undocumented Americans with a path to citizenship.
 We must also make our border secure and make it easier for people to come to this country safely and legally.

 For decades, activists and politicians alike have attempted to pass comprehensive immigration reform, but failed.
 With a perpetually dysfunctional Congress, it has been impossible for our representatives to reach a common-sense consensus that would improve the lives of all Americans by creating a more just and humane society, growing our economy, and demonstrating our fundamental American values.
-Brand New Congress will provide undocumented Americans efficient pathways to citizenship, ensure that their rights are protected, and secure the borders in a fiscally responsible manner while guaranteeing immigrants a safe entry.
+We will provide undocumented Americans efficient pathways to citizenship, ensure that their rights are protected, and secure the borders in a fiscally responsible manner while guaranteeing immigrants a safe entry.

 No taxation without representation.
 The right to vote must be protected for ALL Americans.

 The right to vote is one of the most precious rights held dear by all Americans.
 The history of our nation is predicated on the ideal that it should be a democratic republic that works for every adult of voting age, even though it hasn’t always lived up to this creed.
 Indeed, various men and women throughout history, whether it be civil rights heroes or determined suffragettes, fought hard to be able to participate in our electoral process in the face of extreme opposition and bigotry.
 This is why it is more important than ever that we safeguard the victories of the past and expand access and fair elections right now and in the future.

 99% of scientists agree that climate change is real and poses a dire threat to humanity.
 With this in mind, it’s time to get smart about investing in a robust renewable energy economy so that we can protect our planet while creating jobs and opportunity in the process.